Project

 I think we need to balance what can be easy in a GUI and perhaps something where we implement a simple additional api call "rename channel" and allow a user to just write their own logic externally.
 Of course, you must already be able to rename channels externally (since the UI does it), but it's call may not be intuitive.

-Updated by Hanspeter Müller almost 7 years ago
+Updated by Hanspeter Müller about 7 years ago

 Hi,